Northern Irish men are weird right?

 When us Northern Irish men get flustered or emotional, we go into Chipmunk mode.

-It’s a problem that some us are trying to resolve.
+It’s a problem that some of us are trying to resolve.